Technological unemployment: Long-term effects on employment

 Participants in the technological employment debates agree that temporary job losses can result from technological innovation.
 Similarly, there is no dispute that innovation sometimes has positive effects on workers.
 Disagreement focuses on whether it is possible for innovation to have a lasting negative impact on overall employment.
 Levels of persistent unemployment can be quantified empirically, but the causes are subject to debate.
 Optimists accept short term unemployment may be caused by innovation, yet claim that after a while, compensation effects will always create at least as many jobs as were originally destroyed.
 While this optimistic view has been continually challenged, it was dominant among mainstream economists for most of the 19th and 20th centuries.
 For example, labor economists Jacob Mincer and Stephan Danninger developed an empirical study using data from the Panel Study of Income Dynamics, and find that although in the short run, technological progress seems to have unclear effects on aggregate unemployment, it reduces unemployment in the long run.
 When they include a 5-year lag, however, the evidence supporting a short-run employment effect of technology seems to disappear as well, suggesting that technological unemployment "appears to be a myth".
+Other studies, on the other hand, suggest that the labour-market effects of technologies such as industrial robots strongly depend on domestic institutional context.

 The concept of structural unemployment, a lasting level of joblessness that does not disappear even at the high point of the business cycle, became popular in the 1960s.
 For pessimists, technological unemployment is one of the factors driving the wider phenomena of structural unemployment.
 Since the 1980s, even optimistic economists have increasingly accepted that structural unemployment has indeed risen in advanced economies, but they have tended to attribute this on globalisation and offshoring rather than technological change.
 Others claim a chief cause of the lasting increase in unemployment has been the reluctance of governments to pursue expansionary policies since the displacement of Keynesianism that occurred in the 1970s and early 80s.
 In the 21st century, and especially since 2013, pessimists have been arguing with increasing frequency that lasting worldwide technological unemployment is a growing threat.